cofly2014/DMSD-CDFSAR/README.md

 ## Splits
 This paper uses the Kinetics as the source domain dataset.
 The split method follows the SEEN.
 And uses UCF101, HMDB51, SSV2, Diving48, and RareAct as the target domain.
-The split method for UCF101, HMDB51, SSV2 also follow the SEEN, and the split methods for Diving48 and RareAct follow the CDFSL-V.
+The split method for UCF101, HMDB51, SSV2 also follow the [SEEN](https://www.sciencedirect.com/science/article/abs/pii/S1077314223001170),
+and the split methods for Diving48 and RareAct follow the [CDFSL-V](https://github.com/Sarinda251/CDFSL-V).

-The split method in https://github.com/ffmpbgrnn/CMN for Kinetics and SSv2, which are provided by the authors of the authors of [CMN](https://openaccess.thecvf.com/content_ECCV_2018/papers/Linchao_Zhu_Compound_Memory_Networks_ECCV_2018_paper.pdf) (Zhu and Yang, ECCV 2018).
+The split method in [CMN](https://github.com/ffmpbgrnn/CMN) for Kinetics and SSv2, which are provided by the authors of the authors of [CMN](https://openaccess.thecvf.com/content_ECCV_2018/papers/Linchao_Zhu_Compound_Memory_Networks_ECCV_2018_paper.pdf) (Zhu and Yang, ECCV 2018).
 We also used the split from [OTAM](https://openaccess.thecvf.com/content_CVPR_2020/papers/Cao_Few-Shot_Video_Classification_via_Temporal_Alignment_CVPR_2020_paper.pdf) (Cao et al. CVPR 2020) for SSv2, and splits from [ARN](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123500511.pdf) (Zhang et al. ECCV 2020) for HMDB and UCF.
 These are all the in the splits folder. can also be used as reference.

 ## How to train